 - A. The selection of insulation type, thickness, and configuration is the responsibility of the architect, engineer, owner, or roof consultant.
 GAF reserves the right to accept or reject any roof insulation as an acceptable substrate for GAF roof systems.
 GAF EnergyGuardTM insulations must be used in roofing systems to be guaranteed by GAF. - B. EnergyGuardTM foam insulations of the types listed below are acceptable.
 The actual minimum thickness of insulation will depend on flute spacing.
 Refer to specific Product Data Sheets for further information.
-Board size can be 4' x 4' or 4' x 8' (1.2 m x 1.2 m or 1.2 m x 2.4 m) to panels for mechanical attachment, and 4' x 4' (1.2 m x 1.2 m) for adhered attachment and tapered panels. - EnergyGuardTM Polyisocyanurate Insulation with glass-based facer meeting or exceeding the requirements of ASTM C1289 (min.
+Board size can be 4' x 4' or 4' x 8' (1.2 m x 1.2 m or 1.2 m x 2.4 m) panels for mechanical attachment. - 1.
+EnergyGuardTM Polyisocyanurate Insulation with glass-based facer meeting or exceeding the requirements of ASTM C1289 (min.
 16 psi [1.1 kg/cm] compressive strength). - 2.
-EnergyGuardTM Extruded Polystyrene Insulation meeting or exceeding the requirements of ASTM C578, Type II nominal 1.5 pound (42 gram/cubic cm) density and minimum 15 psi (1.0 kg/cm) compressive strength. - 3.
-EnergyGuardTM Expanded Polystyrene Insulation with plastic facer meeting or exceeding the requirements for ASTM C578, Type II nominal 1.5 pound (42 gram/cubic cm) density and minimum 15 psi (1.0 kg/cm) compressive strength. - C. The following additional insulations are acceptable for use in roofing systems to be guaranteed by GAF:
+EnergyGuardTM Extruded Polystyrene Insulation meeting or exceeding the requirements of ASTM C578, Type II nominal 1.5 pound (42 gram/cubic cm) density and minimum 15 psi (1.0 kg/cm) compressive strength (requires cover board). - 3.
+EnergyGuardTM Expanded Polystyrene Insulation with plastic facer meeting or exceeding the requirements for ASTM C578, Type II nominal 1.5 pound (42 gram/cubic cm) density and minimum 15 psi (1.0 kg/cm) compressive strength (requires cover board). - C. The following additional insulations are acceptable for use in roofing systems to be guaranteed by GAF: